President Trump just became the first sitting U.S. President to step onto North Korean soil.

 So what are you supposed to do with this information that malware attacks skyrocket with major geopolitical events?

-This means you can give your security team a heads up to watch for malware spikes when a big event hits your corner of the world or involves your organization.
+This means you can give your security team a heads up to watch for malware spikes when a big event hits your corner of the world or involves your organization or industry.

 "I love understanding how it works from a who and why.
 Malware is always written by a threat actor for a particular purpose."

 And we love learning unique insights like these at SecureWorld cybersecurity conferences.
-See our 2019 event calendar.
+See our upcoming conference calendar.

 [Image credit: Kirkchai Benjarusameeros / Shutterstock.com]